2024 Best Allied Health & Medical Assisting Services Schools in Ohio

 Allied Health & Medical Assisting Services is above average in terms of popularity with it being the #48 most popular degree program in the country.
 This means you won't have too much trouble finding schools that offer the degree.

 College Factual looked at 34 colleges and universities when compiling its 2024 Best Allied Health & Medical Assisting Services Schools in Ohio ranking.
-When you put them all together, these colleges and universities awarded 2,951 degrees in allied health & medical assisting services during the 2020-2021 academic year.
+Combined, these schools handed out 2,811 degrees in allied health & medical assisting services to qualified students.

 Jump to one of the following sections: * Degree-Level Rankings